The PML Co-Pilot v3 is a 100% CPR-compatible altimeter at a great price!

 Igniter manufacturers will specify the electrical usability (ohms & volts) range for their devices; contact the igniter manufacturer for their specifications.
 We strongly recommend that you check each igniter you intend to use before flight to determine that it is good and within the ohm range needed.
 We also strongly recommend that you ground-test the electronic device you intend to use with the ignition device you intend to use before committing that combination for use in an actual flight.
 Ground testing instructions are included in our detailed instruction package provided with each of the Electronic Deployment Devices we sell.

-PML recommends the M-Tek or J-Tek series e-matches from MJG Technologies (www.electricmatch.com) for both the original Co-Pilot and the Co-Pilot v.2.0.
+PML recommends the M-Tek or J-Tek series e-matches from MJG Technologies (www.electricmatch.com) for the CoPilot v3.